mkinderwater/mk-piclock/README.md

-# mk-piclock v1.6.10
+# mk-piclock v1.6.19

-Native C alarm clock software for a Raspberry Pi, SSD1322 256x64 OLED, and MAX98357A I2S audio.
+Created for my daughter Rylie, mk-piclock is native C alarm clock software for a Raspberry Pi, SSD1322 256x64 OLED, and MAX98357A I2S audio.

 Hardware wiring: see [`pinouts.md`](pinouts.md).